 If you are divorcing your spouse, one of the most crucial issues you will face is that of child custody.
 In most cases in India, the issue of child custody is settled between parents themselves, thus avoiding the need to go to court.

-If divorce is unavoidable, the best lawyers in Chandigarh, Punjab try to ensure that there are no bitter battles between spouses for custody and access to child.
-Custody of child only refers to his physical custody (with whom he resides).
+If divorce is unavoidable, the best lawyers in Chandigarh, Punjab try to ensure that there are no bitter battles between spouses for custody and access to the child.
+Custody of the child only refers to his physical custody (with whom he resides).
 Both parents remain natural guardians.

-The primary care giver for the child will be the custodial parent who is responsible for the educational, medical and emotional needs of the child/children.
-But the non custodial parent is not cut-off and will have the right of access.
-This will be ensured by the senior advocates in Chandigarh high court.
+The primary caregiver for the child will be the custodial parent who is responsible for the educational, medical and emotional needs of the child/children.
+But the non-custodial parent is not cut-off and will have the right of access.
+This will be ensured by the senior advocates in Chandigarh High Court.

 Custody is not determined primarily by financials status of the parent but rather by the capacity for a secure and safe environment.
 A non-earning mother will not be denied custody but rather a father will be asked to provide child support expenses to her.